 Bob’s books include In Tuscany (Broadway Books, NY), which features 270 pages of his photographs of the region and is a collaboration with author Frances Mayes.
 It spent a month on the New York Times bestseller list.
 He also photographed the coffeetable books Caribbean and Portrait of the Caribbean and Low Country: Charleston to Savannah (Graphic Arts Center Publishing), A Photo Tour of New York (Photo Secrets Publishing, San Diego), and Impressions of Bucks County (Old Mill Productions, New Hope PA).

-An accomplished writer as well as a photographer, Bob is a contributing editor at both National Geographic Traveler and Outdoor Photographer, where he writes a travel photography column.
+An accomplished writer as well as a photographer, Bob was a contributing editor at both National Geographic Traveler and Outdoor Photographer, where he wrote travel photography columns.
 His how-to book Spirit of Place: The Art of The Traveling Photographer (Amphoto Books, NY) was hailed by American Photographer magazine as “the best book about travel photography we’ve ever read.”
-His newest book Travel Photography: Documenting the World’s People and Places was recently published in the Digital Masters series by Lark Books.
-He lectures in Washington DC as part of the ongoing “Live at the National Geographic” series.
-He teaches photo workshops for the Maine and Santa Fe Photo Workshops, National Geographic Expeditions, and Linblad Expeditions.
+His most recent how-to book Travel Photography: Documenting the World’s People and Places was published in the Digital Masters series by Lark Books.

 A former professional actor, Bob hosted Nature’s Best Photography, a 13-part series for National Wildlife Productions on the Outdoor Life Network, and Photography Close Up, one of Cablevision’s “MagRack” series.
 Currently, he can be seen as the host of the PBS special Restoration Stories.
-Bob lives in New Hope, Pennsylvania, with his wife Peggy.
+Bob lives in Boothbay Harbor, Maine, and San Miguel de Allende, Mexico, with his wife Peggy.
 They are the parents of three sons, Matthew, Brian, and Jonathan.